panromir/minecraft-spigot-compose/README.md

 ## Hardware

-Technically, this should run on anything that supports Docker and Docker Compose in a reasonably recent version and has more >= 4GB RAM and at least a Dual Core.
+Technically, this should run on anything that supports Docker and Docker Compose in a reasonably recent version and has >= 4GB RAM and at least a Dual Core.

 # TL;DR
 *Just tell me what I need to paste into my Terminal*